 Cabbies today have gun safes in their cabs.
 Criminals prey upon them as they have cash and they often die even when they accede to their robber’s demands.

 Because of late it does not matter if you give across the money, they are more than likely to shoot you, as look at you.

 19. Home/Valuable asset security

-As we mentioned earlier, a gun safe can protect not only guns but also anything else you think is important that requires protection.
+As we mentioned earlier, a gun safe can protect not only guns but also anything else you think is essential that requires protection.
 They are more versatile than ordinary safes and as such can protect your valuables as well as weapons.
 They are often fireproof and resistant to water as well.
 So, instead of just getting a safe, get a gun safe and have the best of both worlds.

 20. Protection from harmful animals

 In certain parts of the country, wild animals are infringing on your property and could harm your pets and even a small child.
 So if coyotes, which roam near homes only an hour’s trip from Chicago, threaten you.
 So, you see having a safe gun lets you have access to a weapon that can protect you and your family from wild or feral animals.

 Today, when you walk at night in rural areas you can meet coyotes, feral dogs, on occasion mountain lions, and even bears.
 (True story) The wild is leaving the forests and find their way near your home.